Whistler, British Columbia: Flora

 Whistler was clear cut twice.
-The Oregon Grape Mahonia aquifolium (AKA hollyleaved barberry) USDA Plants Database and Highbush Cranberry Viburnum opulus were accidentally re-introduced as escaped landscaping plants, and may all be Oregonian subspecies.
-All the wild Pacific crabapples were dug up by Pemberton Pioneers for grafting Rootstock.
-It is unclear whether the Chickasaw Plum, Prunus americana was indigenous, or introduced by Indigenous Transcontinental Trade Networks or later Western Contact.
-All the wild Plums were dug up too by Pemberton Pioneers for fruit trees to transplant and as rootstock.
-Once abundant on the forest floor, Lingonberry Vaccinium vitis-idaea is no longer found because of the loss of habitat through the clear-cutting.
+The Oregon grape Mahonia aquifolium (AKA hollyleaved barberry) and highbush cranberry Viburnum opulus were accidentally re-introduced as escaped landscaping plants, and may all be Oregonian subspecies.
+All the wild Pacific crabapples were dug up by Pemberton Pioneers for grafting rootstock.
+It is unclear whether the Chickasaw plum (Prunus americana) was indigenous or introduced by Indigenous transcontinental trade networks or later Western contact.
+All the wild plums were dug up too by Pemberton Pioneers for fruit trees to transplant and as rootstock.
+Once abundant on the forest floor, lingonberry (Vaccinium vitis-idaea) is no longer found because of the loss of habitat through the clear-cutting.

 Education

 The School District 48 Sea to Sky operates public schools in Whistler.
 There are two elementary schools, Myrtle Phillip Elementary and Spring Creek Elementary.
 There is one high school in the community, it is named Whistler Secondary School.

 The Conseil scolaire francophone de la Colombie-Britannique operates one Francophone primary school in that city: the école La Passerelle.